Jeff Buckley: Death

 On the evening of May 29, 1997, Buckley's band flew to Memphis to join him in his studio to work on his new material.
 Later that evening, Buckley spontaneously went swimming fully dressed in the Wolf River Harbor, a slack water channel of the Mississippi River, singing the chorus of Led Zeppelin's "Whole Lotta Love" under the Memphis Suspension Railway.

 Keith Foti, a roadie in Buckley's band, remained on shore.
 After moving a radio and guitar out of reach from the wake from a passing tugboat, Foti looked up to see Buckley had vanished; the wake of the tugboat had swept him away from shore and under water.
 A rescue effort that night and the next morning by scuba teams and police was unsuccessful.
 On June 4, passengers on the American Queen riverboat spotted Buckley's body in the Wolf River, caught in branches.

 Buckley's autopsy showed no signs of drugs or alcohol, and the death was ruled an accidental drowning.
-The official Jeff Buckley website published a statement saying his death was neither mysterious nor a suicide.
+His official website published a statement saying his death was neither mysterious nor a suicide.

 Legacy

 After Buckley's death, a collection of demo recordings and a full-length album he had been reworking for his second album were released as a compilation album, Sketches for My Sweetheart the Drunk.
 It was overseen by his mother, Mary Guibert, band members and his friend Michael J. Clouse, as well as Chris Cornell.
 It was certified gold in Australia in 1998.
 Three other albums composed of live recordings have also been released, along with a live DVD of a performance in Chicago.
 A previously unreleased 1992 recording of "I Shall Be Released", sung by Buckley over the phone on live radio, was released on the album For New Orleans.

-Since his death, Buckley has been the subject of numerous documentaries: Fall in Light, a 1999 production for French TV; Goodbye and Hello, a program about Buckley and his father produced for Netherlands TV in 2000; and Everybody Here Wants You, a documentary made in 2002 by the British Broadcasting Corporation (BBC).
-An hour-long documentary about Buckley called Amazing Grace: Jeff Buckley has been shown at various film festivals to critical acclaim.
-The film was released worldwide in 2009 by Sony BMG Legacy as part of the Grace Around The World Deluxe Edition.
-In spring 2009, it was revealed that Ryan Jaffe, best known for scripting the movie The Rocker, had replaced Brian Jun as screenwriter for the upcoming film Mystery White Boy.
+An hour-long documentary, Amazing Grace: Jeff Buckley, was shown at film festivals to acclaim.
+It was released worldwide in 2009 by Sony BMG Legacy as part of the Grace Around The World Deluxe Edition.
+In early 2009, it was revealed that Ryan Jaffe, best known for scripting the movie The Rocker, had replaced Brian Jun as screenwriter for the upcoming film Mystery White Boy.
 Orion Williams is also set to co-produce the film with Michelle Sy.
 A separate project involving the book Dream Brother was allegedly cancelled.